 I’ve never met a brownie I didn’t like.
-They’re like rainy days, new shoes and old-time television in that way: No matter how many times you have one, it’s still just as enjoyable.
+They’re like rainy days, new shoes and old-timey television in that way: No matter how many times you have one, it’s still just as enjoyable.

-So when I saw this random recipe Friday, torn out of a magazine, tucked under some other papers on the table, I wasn’t a hard sell.
+So when I saw this random recipe, torn out of a magazine, tucked under some other papers on the table, I wasn’t a hard sell.
 I’d be making them that night.

 Nigella Lawson said somewhere that food should be a celebration.
 (That’s when I knew I liked her, incidentally.)
 And that’s really what these brownies are.

 When I mixed the batter together, its rich, dark color riddled with chips of chocolate and thick in consistency, I kept asking myself, “What should we celebrate?”

 The next day, driving home from a basketball game, we ate these brownies and some banana bread in the car, celebrating a good night.

 The day after that, after seeing my friend for lunch after church, I ate a brownie with my fingers, grabbing bits and taking them with me to the computer.